Optiver Holding B.V. Invests $2.85 Million in Intuit Inc. (NASDAQ:INTU)

 Optiver Holding B.V. purchased a new position in shares of Intuit Inc. (NASDAQ:INTU) in the first quarter, Holdings Channel.com reports.
 The institutional investor purchased 7,436 shares of the software maker’s stock, valued at approximately $2,848,000.

-Several other hedge funds also recently added to or reduced their stakes in INTU.
-TRU Independence Asset Management 2 LLC acquired a new stake in shares of Intuit during the fourth quarter worth approximately $29,000.
-Encompass Wealth Advisors LLC acquired a new stake in shares of Intuit during the fourth quarter worth approximately $29,000.
-Solstein Capital LLC acquired a new stake in shares of Intuit during the first quarter worth approximately $29,000.
-Concord Wealth Partners acquired a new stake in shares of Intuit during the fourth quarter worth approximately $37,000.
-Finally, Piscataqua Savings Bank acquired a new stake in shares of Intuit during the first quarter worth approximately $37,000.
+Other hedge funds also recently added to or reduced their stakes in the company.
+TRU Independence Asset Management 2 LLC bought a new position in Intuit during the fourth quarter worth $29,000.
+Encompass Wealth Advisors LLC bought a new position in Intuit during the fourth quarter worth $29,000.
+Solstein Capital LLC bought a new position in Intuit during the first quarter worth $29,000.
+Concord Wealth Partners bought a new position in Intuit during the fourth quarter worth $37,000.
+Finally, Piscataqua Savings Bank bought a new position in Intuit during the first quarter worth $37,000.
 83.74% of the stock is owned by institutional investors and hedge funds.

-INTU has been the topic of several research analyst reports.
-Wells Fargo & Company raised their price objective on Intuit from $450.00 to $510.00 and gave the stock an “overweight” rating in a research note on Wednesday, May 26th.
-Royal Bank of Canada raised their price objective on Intuit from $490.00 to $525.00 and gave the stock an “outperform” rating in a research note on Wednesday, May 26th.
-KeyCorp raised their price objective on Intuit from $450.00 to $475.00 and gave the stock an “overweight” rating in a research note on Wednesday, May 26th.
-Stifel Nicolaus raised their price objective on Intuit from $425.00 to $490.00 and gave the stock a “buy” rating in a research note on Wednesday, May 26th.
-Finally, Jefferies Financial Group raised their target price on Intuit from $460.00 to $525.00 and gave the company a “buy” rating in a research note on Wednesday, May 26th.
-Five equities research analysts have rated the stock with a hold rating, eighteen have issued a buy rating and one has issued a strong buy rating to the company.
-The company presently has a consensus rating of “Buy” and an average price target of $465.71.
+In other Intuit news, CAO Mark J. Flournoy sold 665 shares of the business’s stock in a transaction on Thursday, June 17th.
+The stock was sold at an average price of $475.27, for a total value of $316,054.55.
+Following the transaction, the chief accounting officer now owns 1,520 shares of the company’s stock, valued at $722,410.40.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, Director Raul Vazquez sold 1,100 shares of the company’s stock in a transaction on Friday, June 25th.
+The shares were sold at an average price of $483.08, for a total value of $531,388.00.
+Following the transaction, the director now directly owns 1,589 shares in the company, valued at approximately $767,614.12.
+The disclosure for this sale can be found here.
+Over the last 90 days, insiders sold 170,677 shares of company stock valued at $73,737,829.
+Corporate insiders own 3.38% of the company’s stock.

-Intuit (NASDAQ:INTU) last released its earnings results on Monday, May 24th.
-The software maker reported $6.07 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $6.19 by ($0.12).
+Intuit (NASDAQ:INTU) last announced its quarterly earnings results on Monday, May 24th.
+The software maker reported $6.07 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $6.19 by ($0.12).
+The firm had revenue of $4.17 billion for the quarter, compared to analyst estimates of $4.27 billion.
 Intuit had a net margin of 23.93% and a return on equity of 28.76%.
-The business had revenue of $4.17 billion for the quarter, compared to analysts’ expectations of $4.27 billion.
-During the same period last year, the firm earned $4.49 EPS.
-The company’s revenue was up 39.0% compared to the same quarter last year.
-Equities analysts anticipate that Intuit Inc. will post 7.26 EPS for the current year.
+The firm’s quarterly revenue was up 39.0% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned $4.49 earnings per share.
+On average, equities research analysts predict that Intuit Inc. will post 7.26 EPS for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Monday, July 19th.
-Stockholders of record on Monday, July 12th will be issued a dividend of $0.59 per share.
-The ex-dividend date is Friday, July 9th.
-This represents a $2.36 annualized dividend and a dividend yield of 0.48%.
-Intuit’s dividend payout ratio is 35.98%.
+The business also recently announced a quarterly dividend, which will be paid on Monday, July 19th.
+Investors of record on Monday, July 12th will be issued a $0.59 dividend.
+The ex-dividend date of this dividend is Friday, July 9th.
+This represents a $2.36 annualized dividend and a yield of 0.48%.
+Intuit’s dividend payout ratio (DPR) is currently 35.98%.

-In related news, Chairman Brad D. Smith sold 163,061 shares of the business’s stock in a transaction that occurred on Thursday, May 27th.
-The stock was sold at an average price of $431.50, for a total value of $70,360,821.50.
-Following the completion of the sale, the chairman now directly owns 517,568 shares in the company, valued at approximately $223,330,592.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Director Dennis D. Powell sold 5,000 shares of the business’s stock in a transaction that occurred on Thursday, May 27th.
-The stock was sold at an average price of $431.67, for a total value of $2,158,350.00.
-Following the completion of the sale, the director now owns 4,234 shares of the company’s stock, valued at $1,827,690.78.
-The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 170,677 shares of company stock valued at $73,737,829.
-3.38% of the stock is owned by corporate insiders.

 Intuit Company Profile